Sankofa Circle Fellowship

 3. To strengthen fellows’ leadership understanding and skills based on Afrocentric principles.

-Fellows will be provided with the opportunity to depart from narrow, Western European-based understandings of leadership and instead center on four Adinkra symbols situated as the fellowship’s pillars of success.
+Fellows will be provided with the opportunity to depart from narrow, Western European-based understandings of leadership and instead center on four Adinkra situated as the fellowship’s pillars of success.

 4. To create supportive and motivating cohorts for fellows.